Nursing at the Sydell and Arnold Miller Family Heart & Vascular Institute offers a variety of clinical settings and experiences.

 Cardiology Step-Down Units - J71, J72, and J73

 J71, J72, and J73 are cardiovascular step down telemetry monitored units.
+The three units make up a total of 73 beds: J71-25 beds; J72-24 beds; and J73-24 beds.
 These fast paced nursing units provide nursing care to a select medical cardiac patient population, which includes:

 - myocardial infarction

 J81 is a 25-bed surgical telemetry unit with private rooms.
 The patient population is largely individuals with vascular diseases or disorders.
 Common diagnoses include: acute DVT, extremity ischemia, abdominal aortic aneurysm, and peripheral ulcers.

 Most common post-operative patients are those who have undergone thrombolytic therapies, amputations, peripheral bypasses and vascular grafts or stenting.